 – Issue: Android/iOS clients behave differently.

 – Some mobile devices require a specific L2TP/IPsec profile. double-check the account credentials and PSK, and ensure the device’s native VPN client supports L2TP/IPsec with your chosen settings.
+Disable always on vpn: how to turn off and manage automatic VPN on Windows, macOS, Android, and iOS 2026

 – Issue: Router reboots or resets lose VPN config.